 Approach

-The Fossil Fuel Atlas draws on an extensive scientific literature about the effects of fossil fuel and other extractive industries, and a rigorous methodology for identifying and visualising threats and potential impacts.
+The Fossil Fuel Atlas draws on an extensive scientific literature about energy transition and the effects of fossil fuel and other extractive industries, and a rigorous methodology for identifying and visualising threats and potential impacts.
 These are described in the peer-reviewed Fossil Fuel Atlas Global Brief, summarised below.

 Background